neilharvey94044/ScannerClient/README.md

 Internal design has the following major threads of execution:
 1. Real Time Streaming Protocol (RTSP) management.
 2. Real-time Transport Protocol (RTP) management.
-3. Status update using PSI command.
+3. Status update using Uniden PSI command.
 4. Audio using rtaudio.
 5. GUI using wxWidgets.
+6. Upsampling of audio using libsamplerate.
+The scanner exposes an audio stream that is 8000 samples per second.
+This has been fine on Windows and Ubuntu, however, OSX does not support it, which necessitated upsampling to 44,100 sps.
+This provided improved audio on my computers.

+The executable name is `sc.exe` on Windows and `sc` on Linux and OSX.

 Written with C++20.